|DEP Home||About DEP||Programs||Contact||Site Map||Search|

-The third full week of May is recognized as Florida Water Reuse Week – a time to bring awareness to Floridians about the importance of reusing this valuable resource.
-Water Reuse Week is planned to be recognized May 19-25, 2013.
-However, in the meantime please see last year’s proclamations and information provided below.
+The third week in May is recognized as Florida Water Reuse Week - a time to bring awareness to Floridians about the importance of reusing this valuable resource.

 Reuse is Responsible Use